stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

 Guided by the sound, they had hastened up the weed-entangled mountainside toward it, when after a spell of quiet the shriek had burst upon them.
 It was a terrible thing--a worse thing than any of them had ever heard before.
 There seemed to be some smoke, too, and a morbid acrid smell.

 Then they stumbled on the cave, its entrance screened by scrub mesquites, but now emitting clouds of foetid smoke.
 It was lighted within, the horrible altars and grotesque images revealed flickeringly by candles which must have been changed less than a half-hour before;
 and on the gravelly floor lay the horror that made all the crowd reel backward.
 It was Feldon, head burned to a crisp by some odd device he had slipped over it--a kind of wire cage connected with a rather shaken-up battery which had evidently fallen to the floor from a nearby altar-pot.
-When the men saw it they exchanged glances, thinking of the "electric executioner " Feldon had always boasted of inventing--the thing which everyone had rejected, but had tried to steal and copy.
+When the men saw it they exchanged glances, thinking of the _"electric executioner"_ Feldon had always boasted of inventing--the thing which everyone had rejected, but had tried to steal and copy.
 The papers were safe in Feldon's open portmanteau which stood close by, and an hour later the column of searchers started back for No. 3 with a grisly burden on an improvised stretcher.

 That was all, but it was enough to make me turn pale and falter as Jackson led me up past the arrastre to the shed where he said the body lay.
 For I was not without imagination, and knew only too well into what hellish nightmare this tragedy somehow supernaturally dovetailed.
 I knew what I should see inside that gaping door around which the curious miners clustered, and did not flinch when my eyes took in the giant form, the rough corduroy clothes,